Rethinking Patch Dependence for Masked Autoencoders: Introduction

 \section{Introduction}

-Masked image modeling~\cite{pathak2016context,He2021,Xie_2022_CVPR,Bao2021} has emerged as a pivotal unsupervised learning technique in computer vision.
+Masked image modeling~\citep{pathak2016context,He2021,Xie_2022_CVPR,Bao2021} has emerged as a pivotal unsupervised learning technique in computer vision.
 One such recent work following this paradigm is masked autoencoders (MAE): given only a small, random subset of visible image patches, the model is tasked to reconstruct the missing pixels.
-By operating strictly on this small subset of visible tokens, MAE can efficiently pre-train high-capacity models on large-scale vision datasets, demonstrating impressive results on a wide array of downstream tasks~\cite{Kirillov_2023_ICCV, li2022exploring, radosavovic2023real}.
+By operating mostly on this small subset of visible tokens, MAE can efficiently pre-train high-capacity models on large-scale vision datasets, demonstrating impressive results on a wide array of downstream tasks~\citep{Kirillov_2023_ICCV, li2022exploring, radosavovic2023real}.

-\figTeaser{t!} \figReconComp{t!} The MAE framework uses multi-headed \textit{self-attention} throughout the model to perform the self-supervised reconstruction task, where the masked and visible tokens not only attend to each other but also to themselves, to generate a holistic and contextually aware representation.
-Yet, the mask tokens themselves do not contain information.
-Intuitively, allowing the exchange of information within nearby mask tokens is supposed to allow the model to synthesize a more consistent image; however, is dense self-attention necessary for learning good representation?
-We analyze the two parallel components involved in decoding each mask token: self-attention with other mask tokens, as well as cross-attention to the encoded visible tokens.
+The MAE framework employs \textit{self-attention} across the entire model for self-supervised reconstruction tasks.
+In this setup, both masked and visible tokens engage in self-attention, not just with each other but also with themselves, aiming to generate a holistic and context-aware representation.
+However, the masked tokens inherently lack information.
+Intuitively, facilitating information exchange among adjacent masked tokens should enable the model to synthesize a more coherent image, thereby accomplishing the task of masked reconstruction and improving representation learning.
+A question arises, though: Is this truly the case?

+We decompose the decoding process of each mask token into two parallel components: self-attention with other mask tokens, as well as cross-attention to the encoded visible tokens.
 If MAE relies on the self-attention with other mask tokens, its average should be on par with the cross-attention.
-Yet, the quantitative comparison in Figure~\ref{fig:splash}.(b) shows the magnitude of mask token-to-visible token cross-attention (1.42) in the MAE decoder evaluated over the entire ImageNet validation set far exceeds that of mask token-to-mask token self-attention (0.39).
+Yet, the quantitative comparison in Figure~\ref{fig:splash}.(b) shows the magnitude of mask token-to-visible token cross-attention (1.42) in the MAE decoder evaluated over the entire ImageNet validation set far exceeds that of mask token-to-mask token self-attention (0.39). \figTeaser{t!} \figReconComp{t!}

-This initial observation prompts two questions: \textbf{1)} Is the self-attention mechanism within mask tokens in the decoder truly necessary for effective representation learning? \textbf{2)} If not, can each patch be \emph{independently} generated, allowing the reconstruction of only a small subset of masked patches, which in turn, can facilitate faster pretraining without sacrificing downstream performance?
+This initial observation prompts two questions: \textbf{1)} Is the self-attention mechanism among mask tokens in the decoder necessary for effective representation learning? \textbf{2)} If not, can each patch be \emph{independently} read out from the encoder output, allowing the reconstruction of only a small subset of masked patches, which in turn, accelerates the pretraining without performance degradation?